 Most straight men acted in a particularly hostile manner towards my boyfriend – not only by the usual microaggressions, but also by derogatory remarks.
 They apparently perceived him as the only reason why I was no longer romantically open, and, as a consequence, did not join cuddle piles any more.
 The fact that my girlfriend and I had also made the decision for a closed polycule – which we mentioned repeatedly – was obviously uninteresting to them.
-We think this was because of their (partly) unconscious misogyny that is rampant in the poly community:
+We think this was because of their half-conscious misogyny that is rampant in the poly community:

 “These are two attractive, bisexual women.
 Why are they talking so much instead of pleasing *me*?”